Tel: 0800 012 1117

 An investment fund designed to reduce risk in your investments as you move towards your chosen Target Retirement Age.

-The maximum amount you can save into all your pensions throughout your working life before you have to pay tax.
-The Lifetime Allowance for the tax year 6 April 2023 to 5 April 2024 is £1,073,100.
+The Lifetime Allowance (LTA) was the maximum amount you can save into all your pensions throughout your working life before you have to pay tax.
+The LTA for the tax year 6 April 2023 to 5 April 2024 was £1,073,100.

 Many powers and duties of the Trustee are delegated to the Fund’s Management Committee.
 The Management Committee meets quarterly and is made up of six employer-nominated representatives and six employee-nominated representatives.